Operations / Process

 Fresh water troughs are found throughout the farm

 Calves stay with their moms from birth until they are approximately 8 months of age.
 They initially consume only milk but as they grow, they learn to graze and enjoy the various forages in our different pastures.
-When the calves are weaned they remain together with all the other calves of similar age, consuming an all-forage diet until they reach 20-24 months of age.
+When the calves are weaned they remain together with all the other calves of similar age, consuming an all-forage diet.
 The cows are re-bred each year while they are raising their calves with the goal of having a new calf each year.